briis/unifiprotect/README.md

 **Note**: If you can't find the *Unifi Protect* integration, hard refresh your browser, when you are on the Integrations page.

 If the Unifi Protect Server is found on the network it will be added to your installation.
-After that, you can add more Unifi Protect Servers, should have more than one installed.
+After that, you can add more Unifi Protect Servers, should you have more than one installed.

 **You can only add Unifi Protect through the Integration page, Yaml configuration is no longer supported.**